Kazi Zafarullah

 Kazi Zafarullah (born April 1947) is a Bangladeshi industrialist and politician.
-He is a presidium member of Bangladesh Awami League, its central executive committee.
-He was Member of Parliament from Faridpur-5.
+He is a presidium member of the Bangladesh Awami League.
+He was a member of parliament for Faridpur-5.

 Early life

 Zafarullah was born in April 1947, the eldest son of Kazi Mahbubullah and Begum Zebunnessa.
-He was educated at St Gregory's High School and Dhaka College, and has bachelor's and master's degrees in history from the University of Dhaka.
+He was educated at St. Gregory's High School and Dhaka College, and has bachelor's and master's degrees in history from the University of Dhaka.